 Once you’re in Bruges, getting around by foot is your best option.
 The city is very compact and the main attractions can easily be reached walking.

 Since you’d only have one day, it’s recommended to go on a free walking tour.
-It would help you get a quick overview of the city and its history.
+It would help you get a quick overview of the city and the historical landmarks of Bruges.
 Not to mention, the tour guides are very helpful if you have any additional questions.
 English tours are available a few times per day, with occasional tours in French and Spanish.
-There are many places to see in Bruges, including the colourful historic town, the Minnewater park, the Belfry, the market and more.
+There are many places to see in Bruges, including the colorful historic town, the Minnewater park, the Belfry, the market and more.
 Don’t forget to try some Belgian waffles and Belgian chips – some of the typical local food they are very proud of!

 For the WWII enthusiasts, Normandy is too easy a day trip to not pay homage at Omaha Beach.
 Omaha Beach was the landing area in northern France, used by the Allies in the D-Day offensive.